MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 ---
-title: 'Visualize data from Azure Data Explorer with a Power BI imported query'
+title: 'Visualize data from Azure Data Explorer in Power BI'
-description: 'In this article, you learn how to import a query from Azure Data Explorer and visualize it in a Power BI report.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/17/2022
+description: 'In this article, you learn how to import a query from Azure Data Explorer and visualize it in a Power BI report.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/20/2022

 #Customer intent: As a data analyst, I want to understand connection options in Power BI so I can choose the option most appropriate to my scenario.
 ---

-# Visualize data using a query imported into Power BI
+# Use Azure Data Explorer Data in Power BI

-This article shows you how to import a query so that you can get data and visualize it in a Power BI report.
+This article shows you how use data from Azure Data Explorer so that you can visualize it in a Power BI report.

 ## Prerequisites